Private EHCP assessments — the platform drafts your evidence pack | EHCP Clarity

 Should I get private assessments to support my EHCP case?

 Often yes.
 Private assessments — particularly an Educational Psychology report — substantially strengthen EHCP applications and SEND Tribunal appeals.
-The LA's commissioned EP may have limited time, may not see the child in their usual environment, and may apply LA-imposed thresholds.
+The local authority's commissioned EP may have limited time, may not see the child in their usual environment, and may apply local authority-imposed thresholds.
 A well-chosen private EP report often shifts cases.

 Which private assessments help most?